kmarkiv/kmarkiv.github.io/README.md

 * Across Lake Muhazi in Rwanda for fun

 ### Coding
 I have built technology on the web, Android, desktop, iOS and hardware gadgets.
-I stil love to build things but only do so for my research.
+I stil love to build things but rarely do it for projects outside my research.

-* Lake Muhazi in Rwanda
+* Learn Kannada: An android application to teach a second language which has >10K downloads
+* WebGL Viewer: I designed a 3D viewer for phone and web browsers in par with Google street view.
+* Flask APIs at scale: APIs that served 4 million users at TeliportMe (where I was the Architect)
+* Enginux: A custom Ubuntu derivative based on Linux Mint.
+* Textin: A desktop application to send text messages and my first entreprenurship venture
+* Jedi Mouse: An interactive device that uses gestures and EEG data from the brain from the user to control the mouse.

 ###  Contact